gboeing/ppde642/modules/01-introduction/readme.md

 During the course's initial software setup, you created a conda environment with all the required packages.
 The required packages are defined in the course's [environment file](../environment.yml).
 These are the tools we will use all semester.

 All of the lectures and coursework will utilize Jupyter notebooks.
 These notebooks provide an interactive environment for working with code and have become standard in the data science world.
+[Read more](https://doi.org/10.22224/gistbok/2021.1.2).

 ## Version control